HSA Rollover: What To Tell Your Employees

 - Only one rollover is allowed per one-year period.
 It should be noted that this year starts the day you initiate the rollover by withdrawing funds from the original HSA.
 If you initiate the rollover on January 3rd, you won’t be able to rollover again until the same date next year.

 - Once you initiate the rollover, you have 60 days to deposit the funds into your new HSA before risking taxation on the funds.
+Make sure you understand how you’ll receive the funds from the old account (check transfer or bank account) and how best to deposit the funds into the new account.

 What do I tell employees about an HSA rollover?